 Customer Gateway Configuration

-Save the image file information to the folder we use to store the key pair and tools for the lab.
+1. Save the image file information to the folder used for storing the key pair and lab tools.
+Modify the configuration based on your device.

 sudo su